 A typical IP network operates on a point-to-point basis, with a single sender transmitting data to a single receiver upon their request (e.g., to view a webpage, collect an email, or download a file).
-However, when it comes to live TV streaming, this means that 10 million viewers watching the same live event would require 10 million unique video streams-one for each user.
+However, when it comes to live TV streaming, this means that 10 million viewers watching the same live event would require 10 million unique video streams - one for each user.

-Absent any changes to the network model, that significantly increases demands on the core and backhaul networks, with 10 million simultaneous HD video streams (at 8 Mbps each) requiring an additional 80 Terabits per second (Tbps) of bandwidth across the network.
-To address this, several different models have emerged to ensure content delivery is both cost-effective and reliable as data requirements on the internet grow, including:
+Those 10 million simultaneous HD video streams (at 8 Mbps each) would require an additional 80 Terabits per second (Tbps) of bandwidth across the network.
+To address this, Several different models have emerged to ensure content delivery is both cost-effective and reliable as data requirements on the internet grow, including: